SpecCRA/yelp_data_formatting/README.md

 * As of November 24, 2021, the notebook outputs a sample of data.
 * Date data (year, month, day) are all based on the review date.
 * Data only contains restaurants.
+* Data only contains businesses from 29 of 50 states.

 ## Dataset sources